The Beauty of the Sea: Seascape Paintings and the Artists who Painted them

 Above: J. M. W. Turner 'The Scarlet Sunset'

 Some of the most well-known seascape artists come from Cornwall, England.
-Contemporary artists John Dyer, Ted Dyer, and Joanne Short are some of the best loved.
+Contemporary artists John Dyer, Ted Dyer, and Joanne Short are some of the best loved emerging artists.
 These artists are known for their beautiful, colourful and fun paintings of Cornish beaches, harbours and coastal seascapes.
 Each of these painters have their own artistic styles, but all capture the fun and sun of a Cornish holiday.

 Artist John Dyer has an extensive collection of paintings, prints, limited edition prints and posters depicting the Cornish seascape.
 Brought up on the North Coast of Cornwall, John grew up running around on cornish beaches.
 This childhood joy is ever present in his colourful, happy paintings.